Seasonal Inventory: Forecasting, Mega Sales & Real Examples [2026] 2026

 Collaborating closely with suppliers is vital for timely replenishment during seasonal peaks.

-• Pre-order Stock: Secure inventory well before peak periods to avoid shortages.
+• Pre-order Stock: Secure inventory well before peak periods to avoid shortages — pre-orders let you collect revenue upfront to fund bulk purchases.

 • Establish Backup Suppliers: Mitigate risk by diversifying supplier sources.